Do you know how you will pay for an unexpected expense?

 Reassess Throughout the Year

 Reassess your needs once or twice a year.
 Did your car pass the 100,000 mile marker in the past six months?
-Can you tell that the slight twinge in your incisor isn’t going away because you’re ignoring it?
-You may need to adjust your unexpected expenses savings account up or down depending on what needs you think might be coming in the future.
+Can you tell that the slight twinge in your incisor isn’t going away?
+You may need to adjust your emergency, irregular, and miscellaneous budget categories up or down depending on what needs you think might be coming in the future.

 Don’t assume that once you’ve set your budget up, you can consider yourself done.
 Continue to tweak as you keep better records and learn more about what your particular needs will be.

 Find free or low-cost ways of dealing with these issues.
 If you haven’t had a chance to really build up these budget categories when life drops a bill in your lap, you may still be able to get back on track without having to blow your budget.